HassamSheikh/aruco_mapping_melodic/README.md

-# aruco_mapping_melodic
+# aruco_tracking
-ROS aruco_mapping package for ROS melodic version
+ROS package for tracking aruco markers with respect to a global points (Work In Progress, Do Not Use IT)